grafana-toolbox/grafana-import/README.md

   -d DASHBOARD_NAME, --dashboard_name DASHBOARD_NAME
                         name of dashboard to export.
   -g GRAFANA_LABEL, --grafana_label GRAFANA_LABEL
-                        label in the config file that represent the grafana to connect to.
+                        label in the config file that represents the grafana to connect to.
   -f GRAFANA_FOLDER, --grafana_folder GRAFANA_FOLDER
                         the folder name where to import into Grafana.